ubc-cirrus-lab/caribou/docs/design.md

 ### Implementation

 The logic of the synchronization node is implemented as follows:
+The logic of the synchronization node is implemented as follows:

 1. When a predecessor calls a synchronization node, the predecessor will add its response to a list of responses in a distributed key-value store in the region of the synchronization node.